johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-08-27-using-azd-for-faster-incremental-azure-static-web-app-deployments-in-github-actions/index.md

 Now, strictly speaking, this isn't necessary for speeding up deployments with `azd`.
 But if you're not one for creating a resource group per deployment (as I am not), then this is a good idea.
 This kind of deployment requires less permissions and aligns with the principle of least privilege.

-We'll need to opt into using this feature with `azd` later on in the pipeline; at present resource group scoped deployments are considered "alpha".
+We'll need to opt into using this feature with `azd` later on when we update our workflow as at present resource group scoped deployments are considered "alpha".

 ### New parameters in `main.bicep`

 We're going to add an `envName` parameter that will be used to populate `azd-env-name` tags on resources.
-We're also going to add a parameter that will be used to determine whether the static web app already exists:
+We're also going to add a parameter that will be used to determine whether the Static Web App already exists:

 ```bicep
 @description('Environment eg dev, prod')